CERT-Polska/drakvuf-sandbox/README.md

 In order to run DRAKVUF Sandbox, your setup must fullfill all of the listed requirements:

 * Processor: Intel processor with VT-x and EPT features
-* Host system: Debian Buster with at least 2 core CPU and 5 GB RAM
+* Host system: Debian Buster/Ubuntu 18.04 with at least 2 core CPU and 5 GB RAM
 * Guest system: Windows 7 (x64), Windows 10 (x64; experimental support)

 ### Basic installation